connorwstein/connorwstein.github.io/_posts/2019-09-27-Coursera-Cryptography.md

 ### Authenticated Encryption
 Encryption gives us CPA security.
-However, if the adversary is active can tamper with messages in flight, then they can perform a CCA attack to break semantic security.
+However, if the adversary is active, he can tamper with messages in flight which can result in the system being _CCA_ insecure.
 To protect against CCA attacks given this more powerful adversary, we need to ensure two things:

 - Eavesdropping is prevented with CPA secure encryption
 - Ciphertext tampering is prevented with an unforgeable MAC

-These two components give us authenticated encryption and they ensure that the system is CCA secure (the adversary has the ability to decrypt some chosen ciphertexts).
+These two components give us authenticated encryption and they ensure that the system is secure in the face of an adversary who has the ability to decrypt some chosen ciphertexts.
 When we combine encryption with a MAC, encrypt-then-MAC always provides authenticated encryption whereas MAC-then-encrypt may or may not provide it, but notably it does work if you are using a rand-CBC or rand-CTR mode block cipher for the encryption.
 A widely used authenticated encryption scheme is galois counter mode (GCM) which encrypts with a rand-CTR mode block cipher (often AES) and an incremental MAC called GMAC which can be computed in parallel.